-St. Louis Annual Conference on Reasons and Rationality (SLACRR) provides a forum for new work on practical and theoretical reason, broadly construed.
-Please submit an abstract of 750-1500 words by December 31, 2012 to SLACRR (at) gmail.com.
-In writing your abstract, please bear in mind that full papers should suitable for a 30 minute presentation.
+St. Louis Annual Conference on Reasons and Rationality provides a forum for new work on practical and theoretical reason, broadly construed.
+Please submit an anonymized abstract of 750-1500 words by January 15, 2016 to SLACRR@gmail.com.
+In writing your abstract, please bear in mind that full papers should be suitable for a 30 minute presentation.
 Please attach your abstract as a pdf file, the name of which should be based upon the title of your abstract.
 (In other words, don't name your file FILE.pdf or ABSTRACT.pdf)

 What to Submit

 SLACRR includes papers in ethics, epistemology, and other areas of philosophy that deal with reasons, reasoning, or rationality.
 For instance, we would be interested in papers exploring such questions as: